This magazine takes you directly into the future!

 DoJ’s Title II rules will take effect by the end of June 2024.
 But, public universities and schools have two to three years to comply.

-Vendors providing services to state and local government entities should be ready as the compliance dates come near,” the paper stated .
+Vendors providing services to state and local government entities should be ready as the compliance dates come near,” the paper stated.

-SIIA Title II compliance depends on the size of population in a local jurisdiction or state.
+SIIA Title II compliance depends on the size of the population in a local jurisdiction or state.
 For instance, if a K-12 school is located in a city or county with 50,000 plus people, it should comply by April 24, 2026.
 Public universities in the same city would work with the same deadline.
 This is because they are state entities.

 These timelines will change if K-12 school districts or community colleges in the same location have 49,999 or less.
 For these public institutions, the deadline for compliance will be April 26, 2027.